olewsaa/Yacht-computer/IoToB/Temperature/README.md

 Schematic can be found in projects diretory along with source code, [webpages](https://github.com/olewsaa/Yacht-computer/tree/master/IoToB/Temperature)

+An essential part is the voltage reference, I have used a LM285 2.5 V voltage reference.
+Keeping a stable reference voltage is importent as the ADC converter depend on a voltage measurement and the NTC is just a voltage divider.
+The NTC is at 10k at 298K and the resistors are 10k the voltage is 1.25 volt at 25°C. The resolution of 12 bits is enough to make sensible readings even if not the whole range from 0-4095 is used.

 ### Openplotter and SignalK
 The SignalK server can accept UDP input at a user selectable port.
 The ESP8266 is using 55557 hence the ESP32 could use 55558 or another suitable port.
 This